 The program exceeded a 250 percent return on Rainbow’s investment in the first year alone.

 Communications requirements are often different for non-profits and institutions that typically rely on public support.
 Our experience with these organizations and institutions allows us to anticipate sensitive areas and shape our communications strategies appropriately.
-Of course, each organization is different, and we take time to listen to our client’s expectations, goals and concerns.
-But we also understand the importance of executing the strategy with all of the organization’s constituencies in mind.
+Each organization is different, and we take time to listen to our client’s expectations, goals and concerns.
+We also understand the importance of executing the strategy with all of the organization’s constituencies in mind.

 Information that relies on expert opinions, academic research, facts and figures isn’t always easily understood or digested by a general market audience.
 We help our clients to understand the different points of view that need be considered for different audiences, and we work closely with the organization’s experts, leadership and spokespersons to shape information in ways that will be most impactful.